kmonsoor/blog.kmonsoor.com/content/articles/install-latest-Zsh-on-CentOS.md

 `$ cd zsh-5.8`
 `$ sudo ./configure && sudo make && sudo make install`

-* Add Zsh to the login shells by adding '/usr/local/bin/zsh' to last line of the config file, `/etc/shells`
+* Add Zsh to the login shells by adding '/usr/local/bin/zsh' on the last line of the config file, `/etc/shells`
 `$ sudo -e /etc/shells`
 `$ sudo chsh kmonsoor  # change it to your username`